flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-catch-boundary-event.md

 A Non-Interrupting Message Catch Boundary Event also listens for messages while the associated task is being performed.
 However, in this case, the task is not immediately finished when messages are received.
 The event captures the messages, allowing the task to continue its execution.
 Multiple non-interrupting events can be received while the task is still active, and the task will continue until its completion.

-## Configuring a Message Catch Interrupting/Non-Interrupting Event
+## Configuring a Message Catch Interrupting/Non-Interrupting event

 #### General config